eleanorfrajka/MOC-transport/docs/source/gitcollab.md

 > **Note:** If you forgot to sync your fork (main branch), and then have a new pull request, you may have merge have conflicts when pulling any changes to the main/origin.

-### Collaborating with others on your repository

-The steps are as above, but your main repository is the original main repository.
-In this case, you still need to do the `git checkout main` and `git pull` steps, but your main = origin so you don't have to do the **sync** step.